All Episodes

 They can't just take this show and rebroadcast it without permission.

-As long as there's the credit on TV, it has to be a bug um on the screen that says courtesy of.
+As long as there's the credit on TV, it has to be a bug on the screen that says courtesy of.

-Uh unless our cameras and microphones are there, and then we can we can say it as our own because we gathered it.
+And on our radio here, we have to verbally identify where we got this unless our cameras and microphones are there, and then we can say it as our own because we gathered it.

 But if we're not the news gatherer on this, we have to credit the gatherer who is.

-But when it comes to the reporter doing the question, they're not ours and we can't use them.
+When it comes to the reporter doing the question, they're not ours and we can't use them.

-Uh I for it would be no different uh if I were to say, and let's go to the sound by our Matt Lauer has the question.
+It would be no different if I were to say, hey, let's go to the soundbite.

 Well, he's not ours.

-And uh so that's that's the reason for it.
+And so that's the reason for it.

-It's just a it's it's just something that we cannot do.
+It's just something that we cannot do.

-Uh, for the most part they do.
+For the most part, they do.

-What do you what do you what do you mean?
+What do you mean?

-Tell me, give me one, give me one example.
+Tell me, give me one.

-I don't I don't play Katie Curry.
+I don't play Katie Curry.

-Now if she wants to object to my calling her the perky one, that's too bad.
+If she wants to object to my calling her the perky one, that's too bad.

 You know, if she'll clean up her act about George W. Bush, I'll clean up my act about her.